 21 Sep Float the Boat Project

-John Wendling is naming the boat after his wife Ruth Larson Wendling, youngest daughter of Obed Larson and granddaughter of John O. Larson.
+John Wendling named the boat after his wife Ruth Larson Wendling, youngest daughter of Obed Larson and granddaughter of John O. Larson.
 John and Obed started Larson’s Beach Resort on Lake Waubesa in 1906.
-Obed rowed over to Turvil Point in Monona to pick up six double-pointed row boats for the campers at their resort to use.
-The Wendling’s personal histories will be posted near the restored rowboat.
+Obed rowed over to Turville Point in Monona to pick up six double-pointed row boats for the campers at their resort to use.
+The Wendling’s personal histories have been posted near the restored rowboat.

 Corrine Niedenthal named the meeting room.
 She helped write her interesting personal history.
 Though Corrine died in 2016, her history will live on for all to see in the Museum.

 John and Corrine each gave $10,000 towards the project.
 Others have given at the Platinum, Gold, Silver, Bronze, and Pewter levels, and others have made donations to be in the “Float the Boat” book.
 These are displayed in the Museum Lobby.
 Some of the donations honor the donors and others honor loved ones of the donors.
 The only requirement is that those being honored must have been active, contributing members of the McFarland area community.
 Thus, the entire project will help preserve local history.